Lançados

-The lançados (literally, the thrown out ones or the cast out ones) were settlers and adventurers of Portuguese origin in Senegambia, Cabo Verde, Guinea, Sierra Leone, and other areas on the coast of West Africa.
+The lançados (literally, those who were thrown out) were settlers and colonizers of Portuguese origin in Senegambia, Cabo Verde, Guinea, Sierra Leone, and other areas on the coast of West Africa.
 Many were Jews—often New Christians—escaping persecution from the Portuguese Inquisition.

-Lançados often took African wives from local ruling families, securing protection and advantageous trading ties.
+Lançados often took African wives from local ruling families, thereby securing protection and trading ties that worked to the advantage of both sides.
 They established clandestine trading networks in weaponry, spices, and slaves.
 This black market angered the Portuguese Crown by disrupting its ability to collect taxes.

-Although never large in numbers, mixed-race children born to the lançados and their African wives and concubines served as crucial intermediaries between Europeans and native Africans.
+Although never large in numbers, the mixed-race children born to the lançados and their African wives and concubines served as crucial intermediaries between Europeans and native Africans.
+They were often bilingual and grew up in both cultures, sometimes working as interpreters with traders.
 These mixed-race people wielded significant power in the early development of port economies in Bissau, Cacheu, and surrounding areas.

-The lançados originated the Portuguese-based creole languages and cultures of Cabo Verde and Guinea-Bissau, and indirectly influenced the Papiamento language.

 History

 Origin

 At the time of Prince Henry the Navigator's death in 1460, the Portuguese had visited the West African coast from Cabo Verde as far south as the equator.
-They were familiar with points in between such as Sierra Leone and Elmina (the latter in present-day Ghana).
+They were familiar with points in between such as present-day Sierra Leone and Elmina (the latter in present-day Ghana).
 The Portuguese monarchy attempted to hold a total monopoly over the West African slave trade by nominating official intermediaries for that purpose.

 In 1479 Portugal and Castile signed the Treaty of Alcáçovas ending the War of the Castilian Succession.
 During the war Castile had contested the Portuguese slave trade monopoly by threatening Portuguese outposts and unsuccessfully attacking their fleet in the Gulf of Guinea.
-With their main European rival neutralized, Portugal grew its trade networks and settlements in West Africa essentially unopposed throughout the 15th century.
+With their main European rival neutralized, Portugal expanded its trade networks and settlements in West Africa essentially unopposed throughout the 15th century.
 During that century various Portuguese settlers, adventurers, and merchants traveled to the coastal areas and archipelagos of West Africa—particularly Cabo Verde—either voluntarily or by force.
 Some were merchants or agents of commercial enterprises who "threw themselves" willingly ("lançavam") into contact with African peoples for trading purposes, and often circumvented the Portuguese monarchy's monopolistic taxes.

-However, the majority of lançados were legally or self-exiled to Africa, including Jews and New Christians escaping the Portuguese Inquisition, and persons called degredados serving out legally-imposed exiles.
-A very small minority of lançados were not Portuguese, but Spanish, Greek, or Indian.
+However, the majority of lançados were legally or voluntarily exiled to Africa, including Jews and New Christians escaping the Portuguese Inquisition, and persons called degredados serving out legally imposed exiles.
+A small minority of lançados were not Portuguese but Spanish, Greek, or Indian.